 The Academy will inform the postdoctoral academic host of the terms of the fellowship.
 The fellowship recipient undertakes not to do any other work for the duration of the fellowship.
 However, recipients may accept a grant from another source for an annual amount of up to $40,000, provided that the researcher devotes all of her/his time to the research project in nuclear physics.

 - Candidates who have received grants exceeding $40,000 from other sources are not eligible for a grant from the Academy.
 Candidates are asked to inform the Academy when and if they are awarded grants from other sources.

 - The fellowship recipient undertakes to send Dr. Menny Kirma an annual report detailing the progress of the research project.

-- The postdoctoral studies should start in June 2018 and no later than December 2018.
+- The postdoctoral studies must commence between June 1 and December 31, 2019.

 - The grant is intended only for a first postdoctorate abroad.

 - Researchers who have completed a postdoctorate abroad or doctoral students studying abroad are not eligible to apply.

 - Researchers holding permanent positions at Israeli universities are not eligible to apply.